alisaghilutfi/Puhti-supercomputer-in-CSC/README.md

 # Puhti-example
-an example to work with Puhti supercomputer
+an example to work with Puhti supercomputer that is uploaded from https://github.com/csc-training/ml-webinar from Mats Sjöberg, CSC